-325 The MOSAiC expedition enabled the generation of a large dataset (ca. 20 million data points) of SAR acquisitions and appropriate labels delineated from in-situ laser scanning measurements.
-It has become clear that both the freeboard and the above snow surface roughness (at correlation lengths of 50 cm) are only weakly correlated with X-Band SAR backscatter, with average R^2 values of 0.124 and 0.043 respectively.
-We have shown that deep-learning segmentation approaches such as the Unet can approximate these labels from the SAR measurement at accuracies around 68%.
-We thus measured the performance of modern network architectures on a representative set of labels for the first time and it is much more difficult to classify at this high detail than at coarser label resolution (e.g ice charts).
-From the performances of the different models, we can conclude that the semantic segmentation approaches advantage of being able to make use of the spatial relationship of predictions is crucial (20% accuracy) to the generalising to unseen regions.
-It is notable that these label distributions at the scale of the measurement resolution are not contained in ice charts or human annotations, which suggests that classifying accurately at the resolution of the SAR measurement when trained on human-annotated labels is improbable.
-As a more comprehensive dataset than created here is unlikely to be acquired in the near future, newly developed classifiers aiming at classification at the resolution of the sensor will need to find some way to gain access to the spatial ice type distributions to be successful.
+The MOSAiC expedition enabled the generation of a large data set (ca. 20 million data points) of SAR acquisitions and appropriate labels delineated from in situ laser scanning measurements.
+It has become clear that both the free-board and the above-snow surface roughness (at correlation lengths of 50 cm) are only weakly correlated with x-band SAR backscatter, with average $R^2$ values of 0.124 and 0.043, respectively.
+We have shown that deep-learning-based segmentation approaches such as the Unet can approximate these labels from the SAR measurement at accuracies around 68 %.
+We measured the performance of modern network architectures on a representative set of labels for the first time, and it is much more difficult to classify at this high detail than at coarser-label resolution (e.g. ice charts).
+From the performances of the different models, we can conclude that the semantic segmentation approaches' advantage of being able to make use of the spatial relationship of predictions is crucial (20% accuracy) to the generalising of unseen regions.
+It is notable that these label distributions at the scale of the measurement resolution are not contained in ice charts or human annotations, which suggests that accurate classification at the resolution of the SAR measurement when it is trained on human-annotated labels is improbable.
+As a more comprehensive data set than created here is unlikely to be acquired in the near future, newly developed classifiers aiming to classify at the resolution of the sensor will need to find some way to gain access to the spatial ice-type distributions to be successful.